Applying for Financial Aid

 - Paper Application: The FAFSA is available at your local high school, community college or local university.
 There is no fee to apply for financial aid using the FAFSA.

 The Reynolds Office of Financial Aid recommends that applicants file the FAFSA online as it is the fastest, most efficient, and most accurate application method.
-Your results will be sent to you and Reynolds about a week after completing your application if it is electronically signed with your PIN.
+Your results will be sent to you and Reynolds about a week after completing your application if it is electronically signed with your FSA ID.

 Students who meet priority deadlines set by the Reynolds Office of Financial will have the best chance for consideration for all the financial aid you may be eligible for.
-Make sure to apply for your financial aid before these priority deadlines:
+Be sure to complete your FAFSA before these priority deadlines:

 Spring semester September 15